Frequently Asked Questions

 Forestry

-The City will pick up large branches that have fallen from parkway trees if the Forestry Division is notified.
+Public Works will pick up large branches that have fallen from parkway trees if notified.

 Twigs and small branches can be broken up and placed in large paper yard bags (not plastic) or in special landscape/yard waste carts.
 If you wish to purchase a landscape/yardwaste cart, contact Groot Industries at 800-244-1977.
 Branches must be bundled and securely tied with biodegradable twine not exceeding 2 feet in diameter and 4 feet in length per bundle.
 Larger branches or full tree removals will require that you contact a tree service company or landscaper to arrange for removal.